-An electric chain hoist is a powered device that is used to lift, lower and even move heavy or awkward objects.
-They are mainly used to alleviate potential strain and injury on any person who needs to lift a heavy object or where the object is just much too heavy for a human to lift unaided.
+An electric hoist is a powered device that is used to lift, lower and even move heavy or awkward objects.
+An electric chain hoist is mainly used to lift heavy loads and to alleviate potential strain and injury on any person who needs to lift a heavy object.
+Or where the object is just much too heavy for a human to lift unaided.

-Our electric chain hoist range offers lifting capabilities ranging from as little as 125kg there is an electric hoist 500kg and an electric hoist 1000kg as well as a 10,000kg model and everything in between.
+Our range of electric hoists offers lifting capabilities ranging from as little as 125kg there is an electric hoist 500kg and an electric hoist 1000kg as well as a 10,000kg model and everything in between.

-Electric chain hoists are a popular choice in many industries due to versatile nature; its ease of use and maintenance, portability and range of capacity ratings, as well as providing a safer and quicker way to lift loads with little risk to the operator.
-The electric consumption required will, however incur some additional costs.
+Electric chain hoists are a popular choice in many industries due to their versatile nature; their ease of use and maintenance, portability, and range of capacity ratings, as well as providing a safer and quicker way to lift loads with little risk to the operator.
+The electric consumption required will, however, incur some additional costs.

-Lifting Gear Direct can supply, test and repair electric chain hoists with different lifting capacities, some of which are able to lift loads of around 20’000kg and more, a weight which no human could possible lift, and thus the electric hoist is an essential piece of lifting equipment in many areas.
+Lifting Gear Direct can supply, test, and repair electric chain hoists with different lifting capacities, some of which are able to lift loads of around 20’000kg and more, a weight which no human could possibly lift, and thus the electric hoist is an essential piece of lifting equipment in many areas.
 Thorough inspections can also be accommodated to comply with the LOLER regulations.

 Firstly the hoist itself will need to be fixed onto a suitable anchor point via its top hook; this is often a jib crane or mobile gantry crane or other suitable load bearing structures capable of taking the weight of the load to be lifted.
 Once the hoist is safely fixed into its place then the chain may be lowered down from the hoist and attached to the load to be lifted, this can be done in a variety of different ways depending on the size and type of load.
 It is often the case to use further lifting accessories such as a lifting sling, either chain or webbing, as it is easier to attach these to the load at various points to ensure that the load will be evenly balanced and therefore not tip, ensuring a safer lift.
 Once you are sure the load is secure you may slowly begin your lift using the powered hand held remote control.
 You should always stop the lift for a moment once the load is just clear of the ground, (a test lift) to make sure it is stable and secure before continuing, this procedure will minimise the risk of injury.